 The kids’ room has been painted with bright green and yellow, and accessorized with colorful wall hangings and books.
-Just how a kids’ room should be.
-I love the colorful circles on the carpet that you can match with almost every other color in the room.
+The colorful circles on the carpet match with almost every other color in the room.

 The long, thin tiles are reminiscent of that mid-century look.
 They add brightness and continue the color palette spread across the house.

 The harmonious blend of interior and exterior spaces that blur the outline of inside and out, make it an interesting home for both the kids and their parents.

 The couple was involved at every step of the remodeling project and are pleased with the results.
 Their personal sense of design and style is a perfect match to the Eichler.
 They are happy with the open and active atmosphere around the house, and are enjoying their new home with the latest edition to the family.